-Having to tell family and friends that you are dying can seem like the most incredible mountain to climb. ⛰️ You may still be in shock or coming to terms with the news yourself.
+Having to tell close family and friends that you are dying can seem like the most incredible mountain to climb. ⛰️ You may still be in shock or coming to terms with the news yourself.

-Family and close friends
+Talk openly with family and close friends

 Is there ever a right moment to tell someone you are dying?
 Probably not, so it’s best to be open and honest.
 If they know you well, they may already have guessed something is wrong or noticed a change in your behaviour.

 Try to choose a time and location where you will not be interrupted.
 If you think that the recipient of the news will get very upset, it is perhaps best not to do this in a public place.
 However, some people find the hum of a busy location like a cafe a welcome distraction – it can add a level of normality to the conversation.
-These conversations may be tough, but they are necessary and incredibly important.

-How will people react?
+How will people react to learning this?

 Reactions can vary and you can expect almost anything.
 The most common reactions are silence, shock, or tears.
 Some people respond with disbelief, particularly if you appear healthy or are not particularly old.
-You may want to have some tissues ready 😢.
-There is no need to be embarrassed about crying or displaying your own emotions.
+You may want to have some tissues ready. 😢 There is no need to be embarrassed about crying or displaying your own emotions.

 And some people may need several days to fully come to terms with what you have told them.
 Be available for their calls or messages as you might need to repeat some of the information you have told them.
 Disbelief can also be a strong reaction and some family or friends may encourage you to seek a second opinion.
 If you already have, try and be patient with this response.

 Helping your friends and family to help you cope with your terminal illness

 When you give people the news that you are dying, you have the advantage of prior knowledge.
 A natural human response is for people to want to do something to help you.
 So before you tell someone, see if you can think of something helpful they can do which will allow them to offer you support.